 If you are experiencing signs of CRPS, it is important to speak with a doctor as soon as possible.
 Doctors believe that early diagnosis and intervention can improve the chance of a better outcome.

 There is not one specific test your doctor can use to diagnose CRPS.
 Instead, physicians often first test you for other conditions to rule them out.
 Additionally, your physicians may gather information through X-rays, MRIs, bone scans, and sympathetic nervous system tests.

 After considering your symptoms and medical history, you may be diagnosed with CRPS.
 The next step is to work closely with your doctors to develop a treatment routine that best manages your symptoms.

 Speak With a Personal Injury Attorney About Your Complex Regional Pain Syndrome Diagnosis

 If the underlying cause of your Complex Regional Pain Syndrome was an incident caused by another person’s carelessness, recklessness, or intentional misconduct, then we recommend you speak with an experienced personal injury law firm.

 With this condition, your economic damages associated with the incident may be substantial.
 You may already be incurring additional medical bills from the numerous doctor’s appointments and tests necessary to diagnose you.
 Unfortunately, CRPS is often permanent, so determining your future medical expenses will be important.
 By working with an attorney, you have someone who will account for the future costs of this condition during settlement negotiations.

 Also, because Complex Regional Pain Syndrome can be a life-long condition, your attorney must consider your potential pain, discomfort, and emotional distress.
 These factors may increase the non-economic damages associated with the incident.

-To have a more in-depth discussion regarding Complex Regional Pain Syndrome and how it impacts an insurance claim or personal injury lawsuit, call the Law Office of Jennifer L. Donaldson.
+To have a more in-depth discussion regarding Complex Regional Pain Syndrome and how it impacts an insurance claim or personal injury lawsuit, call the Donaldson Law, LLC.